Read the latest posts on Relax-N-Rave - CLICK HERE TO READ!

 Coming back to our catering contractor, this gentleman knows all about waiters going overly generous with the serving.
 They have nothing to lose, while he has a lot to lose with the unwarranted generosity.
 And so, he keeps a hawk's eye on waywardly generous waiters and cooks pouring in reckless quantities of expensive ingredients like our favourite neiye and dryfruits, if he is to make his venture profitable while seeming to be magnanimous!

 He calls out a waiter and instructs him to pack manga urgayu8, avial and sambar (basically perishables) for the hostess mami to carry back home.
-And when he eyes mami looking longingly at the luscious jangiri, he tells him to pack those too - they wouldn't last through the day in any case!
+And when he eyes mami looking longingly at the luscious jangiri, he tells him to pack those too - they wouldn't last the day in any case!

 Trivia: The Brahmin custom of Parisheshanam before starting a meal by the the male members (those who've had their upanayanam) involves invoking certain Sanskrit mantras once rice and ghee is served on their plate by the lady of the house and only then partaking of the food, morsel by morsel chanting further mantras and then proceeding to totally dig in with gusto!